Sonoran-Software/Sonoran-Store-Docs/cctv/configuration.md

 ## Optional integrations

-CAD, Discord, remote viewing, external storage, and recording uploads are optional and disabled or restricted by default.
+Discord, remote viewing, external storage, and recording uploads are optional and disabled or restricted by default.
 Enable one integration at a time on a test server, keep credentials server-side, and grant only the required permissions.

 ## Map and MLO cameras